Once a year, Black History Month is celebrated to give tribute to African Americans who made notable contributions to different fields.

 Monica Farmer Cox is currently the inaugural department chair and professor of engineering education at Ohio State University.
 In 2011, she became the first Black female to earn tenure at the College of Engineering at Purdue University.
 Dr. Cox has authored more than 90 different publications focused on STEM education.

 - Dr. Cox is a professor and the Inaugural Chair in the Department of Engineering Education at The Ohio State University.

 - She is extensively focused on using mixed methodologies in exploring significant research questions in either undergraduate, graduate, and professional engineering education.
 She explores questions of intersectionality among women, specifically Women of Color in engineering.
 She also aims to develop, disseminate and commercialize reliable and valid assessment tools across the engineering education continuum.

 Dr. Glenda Baskin Glover is one of the country’s greatest experts on corporate governance.
 She authored over 100 articles and papers and is currently the president of Tennessee State University.
 She is also a certified public accountant and a lawyer and is only one of two African American women in the country to hold the Ph.D.-CPA-JD combination.

 - In 2013, Dr. Glenda Baskin Glover started serving as President of Tennessee State University.
 She served as Dean College of Business at Jackson State University in Jackson, Mississippi.
 She led the College of Business throughout the whole accreditation process and led the implementation of the nation’s first Ph.D. programs in Business at an HBCU.

-- A attorney and a Certified Public Accountant., Dr. Glover is one of the two African American women in the whole of the U.S. ever to hold the Ph.D.-CPA-JD combination.
+- An attorney and a Certified Public Accountant., Dr. Glover was one of the two African American women in all of the U.S. ever to hold the Ph.D.-CPA-JD combination.